Mexico is no stranger to natural disasters. Earthquakes, hurricanes, flooding, and active volcanoes have all wreaked havoc on this beautiful country.

 With time, the region recovered and is now home to some of Mexico’s most important tourist resorts.

-Now, 56 years later, that very same region has suffered a blow by another category 5 hurricane.
-The good news is that things are different now.
-People and local governments are prepared.
+People and local governments were prepared.
 Those in vulnerable spots were evacuated, and the army, the navy, the federal police, and the local governments all took emergency measures.
 No one was caught unprepared this time!

 Mexico is a strong country, with brave and resourceful people.
-I am sure we will pull through any disaster that destiny throws our way.
-Mexican people are generous, and we’ll be sure to gather emergency supplies to send to those affected by any natural disaster.
-Viva Mexico!
+I am sure we’ll pull through any disaster that destiny throws our way.
+We just need a little help from our friends.